Clicky

 16. Janna Woods says

-As pork roast recipes go I love this one, I have made it a dozen times to rave reviews, the negative comments, I don’t understand, Maybe your ovens need calibrating, because this is perfect and yes it should be pink when its done after pink is dry and you were more than clear on that point, I only changed one thing I used sage instead of rosemary a couple of times and that was awesome too! next time savory!
+As pork roast recipes go I love this one, I have made it a dozen times to rave reviews, the negative comments, I don’t understand, Maybe your ovens need calibrating, because this is perfect and yes it should be pink when its done after pink is dry and you were more than clear on that point, I only changed one thing I used sage instead of rosemary a couple of times and that was awesome too! next time savory!5 stars

 17. Sandy says